-Dropbox, Inc. (the "Company" or "Dropbox") is a global collaboration platform.
+Dropbox, Inc. (the "Company" or "Dropbox") is the world's first smart workspace.
 Dropbox was incorporated in May 2007 as Evenflow, Inc., a Delaware corporation, and changed its name to Dropbox, Inc. in October 2009.
 The Company is headquartered in San Francisco, California.